AnarvaKamdar1/Dynamic-Server-AutoScaling/README.md

 | 4 | Balanced | 3.93 | 37.19% | 663.6 | ✅ |
 | 5 | Conservative | 5.43 | 47.44% | 627.3 | ✅ |

-All five policies land on the Pareto frontier — none is strictly dominated, so the "right" policy depends on whether you're optimizing for latency or cost.
+All five policies land on the Pareto frontier which implies that none is strictly dominated, so the "right" policy depends on whether we are optimizing for latency or cost.

-Total images to embed: **4 plots + 2 tables**.
-That's enough to tell the full story without turning the README into a gallery.
-Keep everything else (the other ~115 plots) out of the repo entirely or in an uncommitted local folder — they're already regenerable via `plot_policy_study.py`.
+Other all plots are regenerable via `plot_policy_study.py`.

 ---